Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Introduction

-Such an idea was presented by Jerzy Kijowski in his review \cite{kpt-rev} on this author's Ph.D. thesis and was originally applied by him \cite{kpt} more than 25 years ago as an element of a field theory quantization procedure---a procedure which does not depend either on the curvature of space-time or its global structure (in \cite{kpt} there was quantized a scalar field theory, for an application of the idea to electrodynamics see \cite{kpt-qed}).
+Such an idea was presented by Jerzy Kijowski in his review \cite{kpt-rev} on this author's Ph.D. thesis and was originally applied \cite{kpt} more than 25 years ago as an element of a procedure of quantization of a field theory---a procedure which does not depend either on the curvature of space-time or its global structure (in \cite{kpt} there was quantized a scalar field theory, for an application of the idea to electrodynamics see \cite{kpt-qed}, for an application to quantum scalar field theory on a lattice and quantum many-body systems see \cite{werp}).
 Before we will describe the idea in details let us say briefly that it consists in using {\em projective techniques} to built the space of quantum states instead of {\em inductive ones} which are used in the compact case.

 The goal of this paper is to apply the Kijowski's proposal to quantization of a diffeomorphism invariant theory of connections with a {\em non-compact} structure group.
 However, because of the lack of any experience with quantization of theories of this sort we do not dare to apply it to GR right now.
 Instead we will find a very simple 'toy example' of such a theory and will quantize it combining the Kijowski's idea with the standard methods of LQG.